KWilliams-dev/FirstRepository/README.md

 # FirstRepository
 Hello World repository
-I first leanred to code in Java but am now learning python.
+I first leanred to code in Java but I am also learning python.
 This project is my first git experience.